IndraT97/Azure-Data-Engineering-ADF-DBX-ADLS/README.md

 * User Assigned Managed Identity
 * Access Code

+Note : Databricks Delta lake is logical storage layer for Databricks even though we are using ADLS Gen 2 for actual storage.
+So whenever we want to establish connection between ADF to Databricks we need to create two linked services.
+1 - ADF and Databricks Compute and 2 - ADF and Databricks Deltalake

 ### MetaData Flow (Data Ingestion)
 * The architecture highlighted delineates the pathways of Metadata exchange and the actual movement of Structured Data from On-Premises Data Sources
 * The direction of Metadata and actual Data Flow is reciprocal